 However, the weight didn’t just “fall off” like I was told.
 At least not right away and without putting in some extra effort.

 While breastfeeding does burn approximately 425-700 EXTRA calories per day (source), this alone may not be enough to give you the rapid weight loss you were hoping for.

 As a matter of fact, some women may have a hard time losing weight until they finish nursing.
-This is due to those lovely female hormones that take us for emotional rollercoaster rides and make fat loss a little tricky.
+This is due to those lovely female hormones that can make fat loss a little tricky.

 Breastfeeding can leave us feeling constantly starving due to the extra calories being used to produce milk.

 I felt much hungrier while I was breastfeeding than pregnant.

 The caloric deficit needed for weight loss can be difficult to maintain because breastfeeding mamas are typically hungrier than normal.